deib-polimi/neptune-mip/README.md

 This repository contains the python version of the MIP solver used for NEPTUNE.

 ## Getting Started
 This repository has been dockerized.
-It's possible to fun a plug&play image at `systemautoscaler/allocation-algorithm-rest:dev`
+It's possible to run a plug&play image at `systemautoscaler/allocation-algorithm-rest:dev`

 To build a new Docker image, run:
 ```